 A custom mattress can provide the ultimate sleep experience.
 Customization can also benefit taller or larger people who need more support than the average person.

-While you may not think about it, your bed frame can offer more than just mattress support.
+While you may not think about it, your boxspring/foundation can offer more than just proper mattress support.
+It allows for the height you get in and out every night to be more comfortable and it improves the visual look of your bedroom.
+Bed frames come in many different types and styles, including wood, metal, and upholstery fabric.
 You can buy adjustable frames or beds with storage, such as drawers.
 For tiny spaces, a bed with under-mattress storage is beneficial.

 4. Custom Mattresses